LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       the predicate clause is contained in a category, *this* is a reference to the object importing the category for which the predicate clause is being executed.

+   dynamic binding
+      Runtime lookup of a predicate declaration and definition to verify the validity of a message (or a super call) and find the predicate definition that will be used to answer the message (or the super call).
+      Also known as late binding.

+   static binding
+      Compile time lookup of a predicate declaration and definition when compiling a message sending call (or a super call).
+Dynamic binding is used whenever static binding is not possible (e.g. due to the predicate being dynamic or due to lack of enough information).
+      Also known as early binding.